Energy Reporting: It's the Law

 The nonprofit Institute for Market Transformation has been a leading champion of energy disclosure and benchmarking as a driver for energy efficiency in buildings, tracking government initiatives around the world on itswebsite, and partnering with real estate organizations and the U.S. Green Building Council to create the Data Access and Transparency Alliance (DATA), which seeks to promote electronic access to building energy data.

 DATA got some wind in its sails when the National Association of Regulatory Utility Commissioners (NARUC) approved a resolution in July 2011 encouraging utilities to give commercial building owners access to whole-building energy consumption data to support energy benchmarking efforts.
 As the officials who oversee regulation of electric utilities, NARUC’s position is influential in promoting utility company investments in changes that would allow them to draw connections between meters and buildings.

 The U.S. has never seen widespread energy reporting on the scale currently being implemented in the cities and states profiled here.
 It’s an exciting time to be watching the field, and

 EBN will continue to report on developments.
 Stay tuned, and let us know in the comments area below how energy reporting is affecting you.

 Receive continuing education credit for reading this article.
-The American Institute of Architects (AIA) has approved this course for 1 HSW Learning Unit.
 The Green Building Certification Institute (GBCI) has approved this course for 1 GBCI CE hour towards the LEED Credential Maintenance Program.
 The International Living Future Institute (ILFI) has approved this course for 1 LFA hour.

 Upon completing this course, participants will be able to: